GuillaumeDavy/Youtube-dl/README.md

 ## Launch the project

-To launch the project, just run `python launchserver.py`
+DEV : To launch the project, just run `python launchserver.py` USERS : To launch the project, just run `python launchdocker.py`, it will create a docker archive then start the docker, it may takes several minutes.

 # HOW TO USE ?

 1. [Download postman](https://www.postman.com/downloads/)
-2. Create an HTTP GET request to `http://localhost:8080/api/video/<video_id>`
+2. Create an HTTP GET request to `http://localhost:5001/api/video/<video_id>`

 To test it, you can use the video id `668nUCeBHyY`